 An E-2-wheeler is a type of electric two-wheeler – a purely electric vehicle.
-It includes an e-scooter, e-motorcycle, e-moped, e-bike, or e-bicycle.
+It includes an e-scooter, e-motorcycle, e-moped, e-bike, &/or an e-bicycle.
 It neither has an engine nor uses fossil fuels such as petrol, diesel, or CNG to run.
-Instead, it uses only electricity to power and runs itself.
-It has a rechargeable battery to store the electric energy and uses it to propel the 2-wheeler or.
+Instead, it uses only electricity to power and run itself.
+Generally, it has a rechargeable battery to store the electric energy and propel the 2-wheeler.
 So, you can say that a 2-wheeler that uses only electricity to run is called the E-2-wheeler, E-scooter, or E-Motorcycle.

 - Electric Throttle / Accelerator

 - Pedal Assist Sensor (PAS) in e-bicycles

 How an E-scooter or E-Motorcycle works?